etran04/SuperOMNI-iBeacon/README.md

 WORK IN PROGRESS
 ---------------

-(Written in Objective C in this moment of time)
+(Written in Objective C in this moment in time)

 Terms used:
 SuperOmni - Omni 10 with embedded iBeacon (courtesy of Kevin)